AvihaiAdler/GarageManagementService/README.md

 - `sortBy = licenseNumber`
 - `order = ASC`

-We will get the first page with maximum 5 elements in it all of the model **honda civic** sorted by their license number in ascending order.
+We will get the first page with 5 elements at most, all the elements has the model name of **honda civic** sorted by their license number in ascending order.

 #### Building and Running